aertslab/scenic-nf/README.md

     --output = Name of the output file, (either in tsv format (must end in .tsv), or loom format (.loom)).
     --grn = GRN inference method, either "grnboost2" or "genie3" (optional, default: grnboost2)

+Optional parameters for reading from loom files:

+    --cell_id_attribute = which column attributes to use for the cell id (default: "CellID").
+    --gene_attribute = which row attributes for use for the gene names (default: "Gene").

 ## Running the pipeline on the example dataset

 ### Download testing dataset